Decorating With Pumpkins – How To Create An Luxurious Fall Centerpiece On A Budget

-Take your table to a whole new level this fall with step by step directions for creating a luxurious fall centerpiece with Hot Skwash velvet pumpkins from LoveFeast.
+Take your table to a whole new level this fall season with step by step directions for creating a luxurious fall centerpiece that fools the eye into thinking it’s overflowing with pumpkins.

 I was compensated for this post by LoveFeast.
 The original project, photos and opinions are 100% my own.
 See my full disclosure HERE.

 Since I was going for a stylish and luxurious centerpiece for my dining room, I chose to use velvet pumpkins, but you can apply these directions to whatever type of pumpkin you’d like to use.

 I love the mix of neutral, blue/turquoise and traditional fall russet mixed together, so to really set the colors off, I grouped them in a large, white footed bowl.
 Then for maximum impact I placed the centerpiece on top of a washed natural linen tablecloth.
 The colors just POP against the neutral background and are gorgeous!

 I’ve said many times that I always think of a bountiful harvest when I think of what fall means to me, and this centerpiece captures that timeless look feeling perfectly.

 But – this isn’t what it seems!
 If you’ve been reading Worthing Court for long at all, then you know I’m all about decorating on a budget.
 So, I came up with a super simple way for you to create a bountiful fall centerpiece without blowing your budget.